garuggiero/Italian-Datasets-for-AV/README.md

 ## ForumFree

 The ForumFree dataset is a subset of a bigger dataset compiled by Maslennikova et al.[2].
 The original dataset was meant for Age Identification experiments.
 Here, we reformat it according to the PAN 2015 format for AV [3].
 The original dataset was a courtesy of the [Italian Institute of Computational Linguistics “Antonio Zampolli” (ILC) of Pisa](http://www.ilc.cnr.it/).
+The reformatted dataset is contained in `AV_ForumFree.zip`.

 The ForumFree dataset contains forum comments taken from the [ForumFree](https://www.forumfree.it/) platform.
 It covers two topics, *Medicina Estetica* (Aesthetic Medicine) and *Programmi Tv* (Tv-programmes).
 A third topic, *Mixedtopics*, is the union of Medicina Estetica and Programmi Tv.